-There have been a few instances where intoxicated drivers have been found asleep behind the wheel of a moving, autonomous vehicle.
-In all cases, these motorists were charged with driving under the influence by law enforcement.
+In several instances, police officers in North Carolina found intoxicated drivers asleep behind the wheel of moving, autonomous vehicles.
+In all these cases, law enforcement charged these motorists with driving under the influence.

-Although the “self-driving” feature of Tesla may seem like a good excuse for a drunk driver, such vehicles are not entirely autonomous.
-For the time being, the self-driving feature still requires the operator to remain alert to take control of the vehicle when necessary, especially in the event of an emergency or malfunction.
+Today’s “self-driving” vehicles, like the Tesla, may seem like a free pass for a drunk driver.
+But, such vehicles are not entirely autonomous.
+Currently, the self-driving feature still requires the operator to remain alert to take control of the vehicle when necessary, especially in the event of an emergency or malfunction.

 Although GS 20-138.1 states that it is illegal to “drive” a vehicle upon any highway, any street, or any public vehicular area within this State,” courts interpret this provision very broadly.
-Even if a person isn’t driving the vehicle per se, he/she still maintains physical control of it.
-The prosecution will build their case to include circumstantial evidence that the self-driving vehicle was started and driven by the motorist prior to using the self-driving feature.
+Even if a person isn’t actually driving the vehicle per se, s/he is in physical control of it.
+So, prosecutors will use circumstantial evidence to establish that the self-driving vehicle was started and driven by the motorist prior to using the self-driving feature.
 This circumstantial evidence could include:

 - Sitting in the driver’s seat

-- The vehicle is located on the road or on the side of it
+- Vehicle on the road, or on the side of the road

-Unless the stop occurs at a roadside checkpoint, law enforcement officers must have reasonable suspicion or probable cause to pull someone over.
-When it comes to the incidents mentioned in the beginning, these drivers were asleep behind the wheel, which is enough evidence for police to make a traffic stop.
-As long as the operator of a self-driving vehicle isn’t asleep or the vehicle isn’t swerving between lanes or driving recklessly while the self-driving feature is enabled, police usually lack reasonable suspicion.
+Unless the stop occurs at a roadside checkpoint, law enforcement officers must have reasonable suspicion to detain motorists.
+As for the incidents mentioned above, these drivers were asleep behind the wheel.
+That is enough evidence for police to make a traffic stop.
+However, if the operator of a self-driving vehicle is awake and the vehicle is not moving recklessly while the self-driving feature is enabled, police usually lack reasonable suspicion.

 If You’ve Been Charged, Contact a DWI Attorney